San Diego Beaches Look Resplendent With A Deep Blue Bioluminescent Glow Created By Dinoflagellates

 If you find yourself walking across a San Diego beach at night, you may notice that it has taken on a completely new look over the past couple of days and that it is now bathed in a deep blue bioluminescent glow, courtesy of the red tide that has been affecting this area of the Pacific Ocean recently.

-UC San Diego’s Scripps Institution of Oceanography’s Michael Latz explained that after surfers and others had noticed the beautiful change in the ocean’s color, the water was tested and was shown to contain a large number of dinoflagellates, as The San Diego Union-Tribune reported.
+UC San Diego’s Scripps Institution of Oceanography’s Michael Latz explained that after surfers and others had noticed the beautiful change in the ocean’s color, the water was tested and was shown to contain a large number of dinoflagellates, as the San Diego Union-Tribune reported.

 “Based on analysis of a water sample provided by Scripps collector Phil Zerofski, the water contains dense numbers of dinoflagellates, especially Ceratium falcatiforme and Lingulodinium polyedra, As L. polyedra (formerly Gonyaulax polyedra) is well known for its bioluminescent displays, there may be some nice light shows tonight.”